 Other differences are more subtle.
 Protection in a standby system is minimized in favor of greater reliability while in prime power we tend to move toward greater emphasis on protection of equipment.
 Coordination is often more of a concern in emergency applications.
 In standby applications grouping of loads might be commonly done based on location of loads within the facility, while in emergency applications, the grouping is based on priority of service.

+Local codes and standards should always be consulted prior to undertaking any design or modification work.
 This section is intended to cover these major points and other details, to provide general guidance on power system design.

 |Title:||Electrical design of the on-site generation system (chapter 5) – Cummins Power Generation|

 |Download:||Right here | Get Download Updates | Get Technical articles|